Am I eligible?

 Can I complete this course in a shorter amount of time?

-To complete the Master of Data Science & Innovation it takes two-years, full-time or four-years, part-time (from Autumn semester intake).
+To complete the Master of Data Science & Innovation it takes two-years, full-time or four-to-five years, part-time.
 Data science is a complex field and requires diverse knowledge and skillsets to become a well-rounded data practitioner.
-Students will complete 56 credit points of core subjects (including 24 credit points of iLab projects) and 40 credit points of optional subjects.
+Students will complete 44 credit points of core subjects (which can including 24 credit points of iLab projects) and 52 credit points of optional subjects.